vegaprotocol/documentation/docs/concepts/governance.md

 Governance allows the Vega network to arrive at on-chain decisions, where tokenholders can create proposals that other tokenholders can vote to approve or reject.

-Vega supports on-chain proposals for creating markets and assets, and changing network parameters, markets and assets.
+Vega supports on-chain proposals for creating markets and assets, changing network parameters, markets and assets, and transferring assets between some network-managed accounts.
 Vega also supports freeform proposals for community suggestions that will not be enacted on-chain.

 Taking part in governance by voting, or by proposing additions/changes with community support, is a way for tokenholders and community members to contribute to improve the network, and to add value for other network participants.